SFWLtd/angular-dojo/README.md

   * Create a blank method `submit()`.
 We'll use this later
   * Add `import * as apiClient from '../../api/apiclient';`
   * Inject `apiClient.ValuesClient` into the constructor, as before
 * Move the line that provides `apiClient.ValuesClient`.
 This is currently in `about.component.ts`.
-We can move this up a layer, so that it is provided in `app.module.ts`
+We can move this up a layer, so that it is provided in `app.module.ts`, to save us having to duplicate any code
 * Edit the new `form.component.html`:
   * Replace the default contents with a `<form>` with class `ui form`.
 Also add `(ngSubmit)="submit()"` to this `<form>`.
 This hooks the submit method into the `submit()` method we defined earlier on the component
   * In the form, add an `<input>` of type `text`, with `[(ngModel)]` set to the local variable `myInput` created earlier.
 You'll also need to set the `name` to something, otherwise Angular will moan